 Regular discussion will take place to evaluate the impact of the interventions and a review date will be set with parents.
 Each review of the SEND personalised support plan/provision plan will be informed by the views of the pupil, parents/carers and class teacher and the assessment information provided by teachers will show whether expected progress is being made.
 For pupils with or without an Education Health and Care Plan there will be three reviews annually of the provision made for the child.
 If the child has an Education, Health Care Plan (EHCP), the Local Authority (LA) must review the plan annually.
 This will enable an evaluation of the effectiveness of the special provision.
 If, with the extra provision provided, the child makes expected progress, they may no longer need to be on the SEND register or require an EHCP.
 However, the child will still be monitored to ensure that progress continues and the child’s needs are met.

-High quality inclusive teaching, differentiated for individual pupils, is the first step in responding to pupils who have or may have SEND.
+High quality inclusive teaching, differentiated and adapted for individual pupils, is the first step in responding to pupils who have or may have SEND.
 Additional support and intervention cannot compensate for a lack of good quality teaching.
 Schools should regularly and carefully review the quality of teaching for all pupils, including those at risk of underachievement.
 This includes reviewing and where necessary, improving teachers’ understanding of strategies to identify and support vulnerable pupils and their knowledge of the SEN most frequently encountered (SEND Code of Practice, 2015, 6.37).
+At Garlinge Primary School and Nursery training is regularly provided to members of staff in areas of SEND to ensure the needs of children are met in line with current thinking and best practice.

 At Garlinge Primary School and Nursery the quality of teaching is judged to be GOOD in our last Ofsted inspection www.reports.ofsted.gov.uk